 Women’s intimate parts are more sensitive to infections.
 The skin is more delicate, it gets exposed to more bacteria, and it is by nature warm and humid, the ideal mold for bacteria to proliferate.

 But not to worry, our body knows how to defend itself and it’s easy to give it a little help!
-And with this comprehensive checklist compiled by OrganiCups and Smile Makers, you’re sure to get a good intimate hygiene routine
+And we’ve collected women’s health tips for the best intimate hygiene routine!

 Don’t disturb your body’s natural environment